 - Industry trends

-You can sleuth on social media, the internet, and even talk to people who are in your target market.
+You can sleuth on social media, the internet, and even talk to people in your target market.

 Finally, industry research will help you understand the trends that your prospects are interested in.

 The more you know about your prospects, the better equipped you’ll be to sell to them.